On quasi-isospectrality of potentials and Riemannian manifolds: No rigidity of Sturm-Liouville with Dirichlet boundary conditions

-It is possible to show at $q=0$, $z_n^2(x,q)=2\sin^2{\pi n x}$, and an easy computation shows that the kernel of $D\Lambda_0$ is the space of all functions whose Fourier cosine coefficients vanish.
+An easy computation shows that for $q=0$, $z_n^2(x,q)=2\sin^2{(\pi n x)}$, and it is not difficult to prove that the kernel of $D\Lambda_0$ is the space of all functions whose Fourier cosine coefficients vanish.
 This implies that $D\Lambda_0$ is a linear isomorphism when restricted to the space of even functions $\cE$, \cite[p.53]{PoeschTrub}.
-Therefore $\Lambda|_{\cE}$ is a real analytic isomorphism on a neighbourhood of $0$ in $\cE$. {\it The latter means that an even function is uniquely determined by its spectrum.} There are still isospectral potentials to an even one, but they are not even.
+Therefore, $\Lambda|_{\cE}$ is a real analytic isomorphism on a neighbourhood of $0$ in $\cE$. {\it The latter means that an even function is uniquely determined by its spectrum.} There are still isospectral potentials to an even one, but they are not even.

 On the other hand, given an arbitrary $q\in \cL^2[0,1]$, it is possible to determine it from its spectrum if additional data is considered.
 Let $\ell_1^2$ be defined as the set of sequences $(a_n)_{n\geq1} \in \ell^2(\R)$ such that